-Remark 2.7.16 An important remark on the ellipsoid method is that it is mainly of theoretical interest and does not perform that well in practise.
-For example for Linear Programming where the constraints are written as a matrix, interior point methods exists which work well both in theory and practise, and one would never use the ellipsoid method.
+Remark 1.7.17 An important remark on the ellipsoid method is that it is mainly of theoretical interest and does not perform that well in practise.
+For example for Linear Programming where the constraints are written as a matrix, interior point methods exists which work well both in theory and practise, and one would never use the ellipsoid method in this setting.